GTFS-RT Realtime Sync

 Memory-Efficient Stream Processing

 High-frequency GTFS-RT polling combined with continuous AFC log ingestion can quickly exhaust available memory if payloads are buffered naively.
-Memory overflow mitigation requires streaming parsers, bounded queues, and explicit resource lifecycle management.
-For protobuf-heavy GTFS-RT feeds, incremental decoding and field-level filtering reduce heap pressure.
-When legacy fare systems export transaction logs in flat files, CSV Batch Parsing Workflows must be adapted to chunk-based reading, avoiding full-file loads in RAM.
+Streaming parsers, bounded queues, and explicit resource lifecycle management are required to keep the heap under control.
+For protobuf-heavy GTFS-RT feeds, incremental decoding and field-level filtering reduce heap pressure further.
+When legacy fare systems export transaction logs in flat files instead of a live feed, the chunk-based reading patterns in CSV Batch Parsing Workflows apply, avoiding full-file loads in RAM.

 Key memory safeguards:

-• Bounded Queues: Set maxsize on async queues to cap in-flight records.
+• Bounded queues.
+Set maxsize on async queues to cap in-flight records.
 Producers must await queue.put() when capacity is reached, naturally throttling upstream fetchers.
+The invariant is simple: at most maxsize + workers payloads resident at once, independent of total daily tap volume.

-• Generator Pipelines: Replace list comprehensions with yield-based iterators for AFC tap normalization.
-Process records in micro-batches (e.g., 500–1000 rows) before committing to storage.
+• Generator pipelines.
+Replace list comprehensions with yield-based iterators for AFC tap normalization.
+Process records in micro-batches (500–1000 rows) before committing to storage.

 The following blueprint demonstrates an async, memory-bounded ingestion and reconciliation pipeline.
-It emphasizes explicit error handling, quarantine routing, and efficient protobuf decoding.
+It emphasizes explicit error handling, quarantine routing, and efficient protobuf decoding — no bare except, no unbounded buffers.

 import asyncio